-Genetic and clinical factors best to predict late recurrence in estrogen receptor POS breast cancerMay 2nd, 2013 in Cancer /
+Genetic and clinical factors best to predict late recurrence in estrogen receptor POS breast cancerMay 2, 2013 in Medicine & Health / Cancer

 A new analysis has provided a comprehensive comparison of scores designed to predict which women with oestrogen-receptor positive breast cancer are at high risk of recurrence beyond five years after diagnosis, and may benefit from prolonged endocrine treatment.

 The promising new findings will likely benefit the many women with oestrogen-receptor positive breast cancer whose cancer recurs more than five years after diagnosis, researchers told the 5th IMPAKT Breast Cancer Conference in Brussels, Belgium.